anerli/langur/README.md

 - [ ] Docs
 - [ ] CLI Tool
 - [ ] Improved agent behavior debugger / graph visualizer
+- [ ] Adapter for langchain tools
+- [ ] More native connectors
+- [ ] Continuously improve agent behavior

+And much more!
+Langur aims to be the go-to library for easily building reliable LLM agents that actually have practical real-world use.

 If you have suggestions, let me know in the [Discord](https://discord.gg/wSBSP56V7U)!